 But it's not just the music: We're dealing with excellent packaging/design as well.
 Everything is printed with a matte finish (always a plus); and the 18-page booklet is loaded with collages of tons of photos and flyers, all of the lyrics, and killer liner notes.
 In addition to a general overview of Atlas Shrugged as a whole, there are great anecdotes about each particular phase of their development—including tidbits surrounding the recording sessions/releases, etc. Awesome.

 It's no secret that I'm a huge fan of retrospective discographies in general, but far beyond the average assemblage of music, every single aspect of this particular collection is executed exactly how it should be—and with great attention to detail.
-Before No Echo was so much as an idea, I had already agreed to "come out of retirement" just to write this review: That's how excited I am that Don't Look Back in Anger has finally materialized.
+Despite having been on a hiatus since early-2012, I had already agreed to "come out of retirement" just to write this review: That's how excited I am that Don't Look Back in Anger has finally materialized.
 Atlas Shrugged has proven to be one of the most underrated hardcore bands of the '90s, so hopefully this disc will help their music continue to live on and fight for the respect it truly deserves.